 I.S.T.
-Employment Data Sheet (1/3)
+Employment Data Sheet (2/3)

-Please provide below information we need to apply for your Work Permit and Invitation Letter in China.
-We will courier you the Invitation Letter & Work Permit, which you need to obtain Single-Entry Z/Work Visas at your side.
+Please provide below information we need to apply for your dependents' Invitation Letter in China.
+We will courier you the Invitation Letter, which your dependents need to obtain S1 Visas at your side.